webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-The bundle will also be available as `http://localhost:8080/assets/bundle.js`.
+The bundle will now be available at `http://localhost:8080/assets/bundle.js`.

 T> It is recommended that `devServer.publicPath` is the same as [`output.publicPath`](/configuration/output/#output-publicpath).

 ## `devServer.quiet` 🔑